bytecodealliance/component-docs/component-model/src/language-support/javascript.md

 > [!TIP]
 > A gentle reminder that, transpilation *does* produce [Typescript declaration file][ts-decl-file], for use in Typescript projects.

-Now that we have a transpiled module, we can run it from any Javascript context that supports core WebAssembly (whether NodeJS or the browser).
+Now that we have a transpiled module, we can run it from any JavaScript context that supports core WebAssembly (whether NodeJS or the browser).

 For NodeJS, we can use code like the following: